By Celia Coates

 Stories, so many stories.
 And, there are so many kinds of stories – myths, fables, fairy tales, parables, news stories, yarns, personal accounts, and more.
 Whether it’s one person’s point of view or a collective outlook, there’s always a perspective when a story is told.

-Arthur Deikman published this personal account in 1976:
+Arthur Deikman, a psychiatrist and writer, published this personal account in 1976,

 “Something is wrong.
 I’ve noticed it for a long time, as if there is something odd or unreal about the world.
 Most of the time I’m busy with what I’m doing and don’t notice, but sooner or later, that persistent nagging awareness emerges again, telling me something is peculiar about my view of things, and everyone else’s too.